AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Wide Column model/Local transactions.md

 # Local transactions

 This topic describes how to use local transactions.
 You can create a local transaction based on a specified partition key value.
 After you read or write data within a local transaction, you can commit or abort the local transaction.
+Pessimistic locking is used to control concurrent operations within a local transaction.

 The local transaction feature is available for invitational preview and is disabled by default.
 To use local transactions, [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createInd) to request an invitational preview.